-So the necessity of having an identity is caused by the same mechanism that causes the necessity of having a concept of God.
+So our need of having an identity is caused by the same mechanism that causes our need of having a concept of God.
 At the basis of this mechanism is the attempt of our thinking to know its existence by finding reference points like identity and God.

 Descartes was satisfied with “I am thinking, therefore I exist.”
-Inherent in that statement is that there is a self who is having the thoughts.
+That statement implies that there is a separate self who is having the thoughts.
 But Descartes didn’t bother to explain what that self is.
 The existence of that “thinker behind the thoughts” is apparently such implicit knowledge, that nobody has to doubt it.

-But if we investigate that which identity and religion refer to, it turns out that they are very doubtful.
+But if we investigate what identity and religion fundamentally are, it turns out that they are very doubtful.
 For the existence of that self and a God is no scientific basis whatsoever.